Leech Lattice Vector Quantization for Efficient LLM Compression: The Leech Lattice

 For efficient search in $\Lambda_{24}$, we follow \citep{adoul1988nearest} and use the classical construction of the Leech lattice from the extended Golay code \citep{conway2013sphere}.
 This representation organizes the lattice as an implicit hierarchy of integer vectors.
 The extended Golay code $\mathcal{G}_{24} \subset \mathbb{F}_2^{24}$ is the unique binary code of size $4096$, whose nonzero codewords have Hamming weights in $\{8,12,16,24\}$.

 Vectors in $\Lambda_{24}$ are first grouped by \emph{shell}, and within shells, vectors share the same unordered multiset of absolute values form a \emph{class}, represented by a canonical leader up to admissible permutations and sign choices.
 Each class is intrinsically \emph{even} or \emph{odd} (whether it is a subset of $L^{\text{even}}$ or $L^{\text{odd}}$, defined shortly), determining the permissible coordinate permutations and sign assignments, dictated by the underlying Golay structure.
 Our proposed indexing scheme follows the same hierarchy.
-For example, the first shell contains $19{,}560$ lattice points, of which the first $1{,}104$ belong to the first class, consisting of vectors with four coordinates equal to~2 and twenty‑two equal to~0 (see \autoref{tab:leaders-table}).
-The (nearest neighbour) quantization algorithm and dequantization algorithm exploit the hierarchy and completely avoid having to explicitly enumerate lattice points.
+For example, the first shell contains $196{,}560$ lattice points, of which the first $1{,}104$ belong to the first class, consisting of vectors with two coordinates equal to 4 and twenty-two equal to 0 (see \autoref{tab:leaders-table}).
+The (nearest neighbour) quantization- and dequantization algorithms exploit the hierarchy to avoid explicit enumeration of lattice points.

-\paragraph{Integer-coordinate formulation.} The Leech lattice can be defined as the scaled union of integer-valued vectors: { } which we call the \textit{even} and \textit{odd} cosets,
+\paragraph{Integer-coordinate formulation.} The Leech lattice can be defined as the union of: { } a scaled union of two integer-valued sets which we call the \textit{even} and \textit{odd} cosets,

-where the roles of the three constraints are: \begin{itemize} \item[(i)] \emph{Parity constraint:} forces vector in even or odd coset. \item[(ii)] \emph{Golay constraint:} ensures that the mod--$2$ reduction of the halved vector matches a codeword of $\mathcal{G}_{24}$. \item[(iii)] \emph{Sum constraint:} enforces the global congruence needed for the resulting lattice to be even. \end{itemize} and we write $\mathbf{1}=(1,\dots,1)\in\mathbb{Z}^{24}$.
-With the $1/\sqrt{8}$ normalization, the lattice is even, unimodular, and has minimum squared norm~$4$.
-It is equivalent to the classic description { } subject to $ \sum_i (2x_i + y_i) \equiv 0 \pmod{4}. $ While this form encodes the above (i)--(iii) conditions implicitly, our expanded formulation exposes them which is essential for the indexing and search procedures that we develop next.
+where the roles of the three constraints are: \begin{itemize} \item[(i)] \emph{Parity constraint:} forces vector in even or odd coset. \item[(ii)] \emph{Golay constraint:} ensures mod-$2$ reductions of halved vectors match codewords of $\mathcal{G}_{24}$. \item[(iii)] \emph{Sum constraint:} enforces the global congruence needed for the resulting lattice to be even. \end{itemize} and we write $\mathbf{1}=(1,\dots,1)\in\mathbb{Z}^{24}$.
+With the $1/\sqrt{8}$ normalization, the lattice is even and unimodular.